AlexZasorin/postpwn/README.md

 - [ ] Make logs not look like ass lol
 - [ ] Allow disabling "smart" rescheduling
 - [ ] Add tests
+- [ ] Switch to toml config???
+  - [ ] Merge CLI args and rules config into a unified configuration
 - [ ] Catch improper cron string
 - [ ] Try using V4 API of scheduler for typing
 - [ ] Add limits as alternative to weights